 The InterKontinental African Book Festival in Berlin brought together some of Africa’s most respected writers to discuss migration.
 The mood at Babylon Theater was one of excitement and vocalized admiration; after all to have TsiTsi Dangarembga, Ben Okri, Novuyo Rosa Tshuma, Namwali Serpell, Musa...

-This past February, at St Johns Wood Library, we hosted a literary event that honors the contributions of African American Writers.
-Our notable panelists were, Sarah Ozo-Irabor (Books & Rhymes), Culture Critic & Co-host of iTunes No. 1 Literature Podcast; and Trenita Hodge, a...
+This past February, at St Johns Wood Library, we hosted a literary event that honored the contributions of African American Writers.
+Our notable panelists included, culture critic Sarah Ozo-Irabor (Books & Rhymes) and Trenita Hodge, a fellow American educator living in London.
+Our goal...

 Nick Makoha is a Ugandan-British poet and playwright.
 Recently, he presented his play, The Dark, at the Ovalhouse Theatre in South London.
 The title of the play is taken from Makoha’s poem of the same name that is featured in his collection Kingdom of...